cammiw4628/sep10-freedom-project/blog/entry05.md

 # Entry 5
 ##### 4/11/25

-## Content
+## Content and Sources
 ### What I Learned
-What I have learned about my tool is that I learned almost everything on the [Animate.css](https://animate.style/) page but I learned some skills by watching a variety of youtube videos to help me tinker with my tool.
+What I have learned about my tool is that I learned almost everything on the [Animate.css](https://animate.style/) page but I learned some skills by watching a variety of youtube videos to help me tinker with my tool for my upcoming freedom project.
-Some of those include..
+Some skills include..
  * Faster and slower speed
     *    Used to determine the duration of an animation
     *    Can be fast or slow